The paid advertising landscape is always changing especially for the addiction treatment industry.

 On a search engine ad network like AdWords, you can target people based upon intent.
 If someone searches for "rehab admission now," hey, they are looking to become a patient at a rehab regardless of whether they are 15 or 105, man or woman, black or white, rich or poor.
 One a social network, we don't understand intent as much but we can target your buyer persona in detail.

 Do unemployed single moms in their 20s have unique questions and needs when it comes to treatment?
-Sure do.

 How about business executives?
 Them too.